 4.1.
 Faecal egg count reduction test (FECRT)

-EPG on 0 and 14-day samples was calculated using McMaster, and assessment of development of resistance was calculated using RESO 4.0 software.
-FCERT was carried out in 560 sheep from organized sheep farms of Salem, Karur, Nagercoil, Melmaruvathur, Kancheepuram and Thiruvallur for the development of resistance to benzimidazole.
-A reduction of faecal egg count less than 95% or the lower 95% confidence limit less than 90% was considered as resistance, and if any of the above parameters was not met, then it was classified as suspected resistance.
+EPG on 0 and 14-day samples was calculated using the modified McMaster method, and assessment of development of resistance was calculated using RESO 4.0 software.
+FCERT was carried out in 560 sheep from organized sheep farms of Salem, Karur, Nagercoil, Melmaruvathur, Kancheepuram, and Thiruvallur for the development of resistance to benzimidazole.
+A reduction of faecal egg count less than 95% or the lower 95% confidence limit less than 90% was considered as resistance, and if any of the above parameters were not met, then it was classified as suspected resistance.
 In this study, out of 560 samples tested, 106 samples from Kancheepuram and Thiruvallur districts showed resistance, and the remaining 454 samples were susceptible to Benzimidazole.

 4.2.
 Allele – specific PCR (AS-PCR)